 Paddling: You can launch your vessel from inside the park, but be aware that you can not drive down to the water to unload.
 Plan to walk your boat a fair distance to the boat ramp.
 Kayak rentals are available inside the park as well as multiple other places along the Rainbow River including Rainbow River Canoe and Kayak and Rainbow River Kayak.
 Check their websites for more information.
 I have not paddled this river yet but will update as soon as I have.

-Tubing: Tubing down the Rainbow River is a very popular activity during the summer months.
+Tubing: Tubing down the Rainbow River is a very popular activity during the summer months at this natural spring near Orlando.
 Check out KP Hole County Park for a great place to rent tubes and start your float.
 It is $10 to rent one of their tubes that include a return shuttle or $7 to put in your personal float and utilize their shuttle service.
 Tubing and shuttle service is available from May 1st until September 30th starting at 8 am.

 The route: The Rainbow River is fed from the headsprings in the state park.
 This means that the water remains crystal clear for a few miles.
 The entire float will take approximately 4 hours from KP Hole till the exit point right next to Swampy’s Bar and Grill.
 Keep your eyes peeled during the entire float to see an abundance of wildlife including gators, birds, and even otters.
 The last time I floated, I brought my goggles and stuck my head under the water at the right moment.
 I was able to see two otters playing on the bank not far from me!